dotnet-7/XianmingLuo.github.io/_posts/2023-03-08-cps512-tensorflow.md

 "Because the parameter updates in many algoriths are commutative and have weak consistency requirements, the worker processes can compute updates independently and write back "delta" updates to each parameter server, which combines the updates with its current state."
 ### Limitations
 - Defining new layer needs C++
-- Refining the training algorithms involves modifying the parameter server implementation.
+- Refining the training algorithms involves modifying the parameter server implementation

 - Adam